jibijose/vagrant-k8s-cluster-demo/README.md

 Close running java process if all look good.

 ### Create and push docker image
-Building jar, creating and pushing docker image are all scripted in `springwebapp/scripts/build.sh`
+Building jar, creating and pushing docker image are all scripted in `springwebapp/build.sh`

 ## Build base vagrant box
+This step takes ubuntu base 18x image, adds and updates required softwares and then bundles a local vagrant box.
+This speeds up creation of vagrant boxes when we deploy a cluster and also becomes handy if you need to rebuild it many times.

 ### Build vagrant box
+Change directory to vagrant-k8s-base-build.

 ## Create kubernetes cluster and deploy docker image
+Run `vagrant-k8s-base-build/build.sh`.
+In case you need to change vagrant base image or add more softwares you may do that in 'vagrant-k8s-base-build/scripts/bootstrap_base.sh' file.

 ### Create and deploy cluster
 To create and start cluster having 1 master on k8s1 and 2 workers (k8s2 and k8s3), ssh to k8s1 and run `/vagrant/scripts/bootstrap_deployment.sh` as root user